alireza-aghelan/recommender-systems/README.md

 in this part, we can use the combination of previous concepts, creative methods resulting from the combination of previous methods, machine learning, etc.

-we used the combination of content-Based recommendation and collaborative filtering methods. we started with Content-Based Recommendation and obtained code movies that are related to the user's interest. now we have the code of the movies that are related to the user's interest. in the next step we limit rating dataset with these codes then we apply collaborative filtering on new dataset.
+We used a combination of content-Based recommendation and collaborative filtering methods.
+We started with Content-Based Recommendation and obtained code movies that are related to the user's interest.
+Now we have the code of the movies that are related to the user's interest.
+In the next step, we limit the rating dataset with these codes then we apply collaborative filtering to the dataset.